flimflam-austin/hugo-cms-test/content/quick_reads/20180906-18-09-05-sexy-selfie-study/index.md

       **Not as much as you might think.**

-      Study: Women post more sexy selfies in countries with **less gender discrimination**.
+      Study: Women post more sexy selfies in countries with**less gender discrimination**.

-      Researchers: sexy selfies play to primitive instincts of **women to compete with other women**,A for higher status, and finding a mate.
+      Researchers: sexy selfies play to primitive instincts of**women to compete with other women**,A for higher status, and finding a mate.
     _key: card-4-e8fa4362-451a-44a9-b23e-a379c52f18e0
   - order: 4
+    useCheckmark: true
     body: >-
       "In evolutionary terms, these kinds of behaviors are completely rational, even adaptive.
 The basic idea is that the way people compete for mates,